payrank/rpi-setup/README.md

 This playbook assumes the following configurations:

-1) The rpis has been initialized with raspbian stretch lite.
+1) The rpis has been initialized with ubuntu.
 2) An external hdd is being used to store blockchain data.
 It will require some extra bit of configuration to change this setup.
 All bitcoind/lightningd data is stored on the external hdd and not the SD card.
 This is very, very intentional.